-Style Inspo for Decorating a Teenage Boys Room
+Style Inspiration for Decorating a Teenage Boys Room

 One of the topics you’ve been asking me to post on for a while is decorating a teenage boys room.
 So today I finally got around to it.
 It’s pretty timely, actually, because I’m working with a client at the moment and making over her son’s space.